azaylamba/userdata/README.md

 Steps are as below:
 1. Run UserdataApplication microservice (configured to run on port 8080)
-2. Run CloudgatewayApplication microservice which is configured to run on port 8085 This will route all the requests having URLs matching to /user/** coming to 8085 to 8080 and return the results
+2. Run CloudgatewayApplication microservice which is configured to run on port 8085.
+Repo link - https://github.com/azaylamba/cloudgateway
+   This will route all the requests having URLs matching to /user/** coming to 8085 to 8080 and return the results